-Appendix C in the IPC contains provisions regarding notching, boring and cutting wood framing members which are consistent with the International Building Code (IBC) and the International Residential Code (IRC) and are provided to the user of the IPC for a matter of convenience.
-One must still look to the IBC and IRC for notching, boring and cutting limitations as they apply to other materials, such as cold-formed steel and engineered wood products.
+Appendix C in the IPC contains provisions regarding notching, boring and cutting wood framing members which are consistent with the International Building Code (IBC) and the IRC and are provided to the user of the IPC for a matter of convenience.
+One must look to the IBC and IRC for notching, boring and cutting limitations as they apply to other materials, such as cold-formed steel and engineered wood products.